Joe Biden wins Washington presidential primary, beating Bernie Sanders in state he won four years ago

 Former Vice President Joe Biden has won Washington’s presidential primary, further cementing his status as the front-runner for the Democratic presidential nomination.

-As of Monday afternoon, Biden led with nearly 38% of the statewide vote, compared with about 36% for Vermont Sen. Sanders — a gap of 23,000 votes.
+As of Monday afternoon, Biden led with nearly 38% of the statewide vote, compared with about 36% for Vermont Sen. Bernie Sanders — a gap of 23,000 votes.
 Biden’s lead had expanded since the two rivals ended election night March 10 in a virtual tie.

 The delayed victory — which came amid record turnout for a Washington presidential primary — means Biden won five of the six states that voted March 10.
 In addition to Washington, he won Idaho, Michigan, Mississippi and Missouri.
 Sanders won North Dakota.